 Now, outlier organisations can attract more than their statistical share of great leaders.
 It can be done either by a) ensuring near-perfect recruiting processes or b) finding ways to identify and sack bad leaders.
 Both paths are challenging but theoretically possible.

 Still, we must also consider that natural leaders typically don’t come cheap.
 Hence, if the leadership equation doesn’t break statistically or methodologically — it might just break financially.

 Organisations must find ways to ensure communicative leadership despite having varying levels of leadership quality throughout the organisations.

 There’s an interesting chicken-and-egg dilemma to consider here:

-Is great communication an outcome of great leadership?
+Is excellent communication an outcome of outstanding leadership?

-Or, is great leadership an outcome of great communication?
+Or, is exceptional leadership a product of excellent communication?

 Hence, we need strategies for communicative leadership that are realistic.
 In larger organisations, I would suggest the following pragmatic approach:

 In concrete terms, what does this mean for organisations?

 Based on the above deductions on communicative leadership, I would argue that, at least for larger organisations, this is the most realistic and most fruitful approach: